Ksrma/gHSSD-Tree/README.md

 This is the implementation of our method proposed in:

-Jingda Deng, Jianyong Sun, Qingfu Zhang, and Hui Li, "Efficient Greedy Hypervolume Subset Selection Using Space Partition Tree" (submitted to IEEE-TEVC)
+Jingda Deng, Jianyong Sun, Qingfu Zhang, and Hui Li, "Efficient Greedy Decremental Hypervolume Subset Selection Using Space Partition Tree" (submitted to IEEE-TEVC)

 # gHSSD by BF